jawadhoot/resume/docs/index.md

 RnD portfolio compromise of 7 applications used by Food tech Scientists, 1 open source application, 3 proprietary applications, 3 commercial-off-the-shelf (COTS) packaged solutions.
 4 application are in production and 3 COTS are in customization phase.

 - Migrate application from on-premise to cloud.
-- Design and deploy development environment for application in development.
+- Design and deploy development environment for applications in development.
-- Govern policies for application security and application upgrades and maintenance.
+- Develop and govern policies for security, upgrades and maintenance.
-- Analyse technical impact of changes and assist project managers in decision-making.
+- Analyse technical impact of change requests and assist project managers in prioritization.

 ### CI/CD Pipeline